Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-where $T_{VFT}$ denotes the temperature at which the relaxation time diverges and $K_{VFT}$ represents the kinetic fragility.
-We obtain the Angell plot by defining the calorimetric glass transition temperature $T_g$ such that $\tau_{\alpha} (T_g)=10^{7}$.
-In the inset, we show $K_{VFT}$ as a function of density.
-Our observations corroborate with the previous studies that fragility in this soft sphere glass model increases strongly with increasing density \cite{berthier2009compressing,adhikari2021spatial,tah2022fragility}.
-Specifically, the system demonstrates behavior reminiscent of a strong liquid at a density of $\rho = 0.681$ with $K_{VFT} \simeq 0.034$.
-However, as the density increases, the system becomes more fragile.
-At the highest density ($\rho = 0.943$), $K_{VFT}$ $\simeq$ $0.549$.
-Thus, The change in fragility occurred by a factor of around $16$, corresponding to a density change of $1.38$ times.
-We then perform cyclic shear in these four glasses at various degrees of annealing as represented by the parent temperatures ($T_p$).
-Parent temperature refers to the temperature at which the liquid is equilibrated before quenching to zero temperature to prepare the amorphous solid samples.
-For each chosen cyclic shear amplitude ($\gamma_{max}$), we perform a couple of hundred to thousand cycles of shear deformation until the energy reaches a steady state value $E_{SS}$.
-Using these extensive cyclic shear simulations, we obtain the yielding diagrams of the systems by plotting $E_{SS}$ as a function of $\gamma_{max}$ for all the studied parent temperatures.
-(Variations of energy with cycles for all the studied systems are shown in the SI).
-Panels (B), (C), (D) and (E) shows such yielding diagrams for densities $\rho = 0.681$, $0.750$, $0.8556$ and $0.943$ respectively for glass formers exhibiting different fragility.
-In poorly annealed systems, all glass formers behave similarly: the steady-state energy decreases as $\gamma_{max}$ increases until reaching the critical yielding point ($\gamma_Y^c$), after which $E_{SS}$ rises again.
-For all poorly annealed systems ($T > T_{MCT}$), the systems yield at the same point.
-We call $\gamma_Y^c$ critical yield strain because this strain demarcates the difference between the poorly annealed and well-annealed samples.
+\SK{Variations of energy with cycles are shown in the SI.
+Fig.\ref{fig:1}(B), (C), (D), and (E) show the yielding diagrams for densities $\rho = 0.681$, $0.750$, $0.855$, and $0.943$, respectively, for 3D HP model with large fragility change.
+In poorly annealed systems, all glass formers behave similarly: the steady-state energy decreases as $\gamma_{max}$ increases until reaching the critical yielding point ($\gamma_c$), after which $E_{SS}$ rises again.
+For all poorly annealed systems ($T_p > T_{MCT}$), the systems yield at the same point.
+We call $\gamma_c$ critical yield strain because this strain demarcates the difference between the poorly annealed and well-annealed samples.
 However, stark differences emerge among different glass formers in the well-annealed regime.
-Although $E_{SS}$ remains unchanged with increasing $\gamma_{max}$, the yielding point shifts to a larger value with increasing annealing for fragile liquids, whereas it remains nearly the same for strong liquids.
-The yielding point for strong liquids (Fig. \ref{fig:1}(B)) occurs more or less at the same point irrespective of the degree of annealing, whereas for the most fragile liquid (Fig. \ref{fig:1}(E)), the yielding point shifts to a larger value with increasing annealing below the respective MCT parent temperature ($T_{MCT}$).
-Just to highlight the changes in the yield strain qualitatively, we estimated the percentage changes in the yield point with respect to the critical yield point and for $\rho = 0.681$, the percentage change in yield point is around $15\%$ whereas, for the fragile glass formers, the changes are as large as $35\%$.
-These results can provide important insights into observations from previous studies, which we discuss below.}
+Although $E_{SS}$ remains unchanged with increasing $\gamma_{max}$, the yielding point, $\gamma_Y$, increases significantly with increasing annealing for fragile liquids, whereas it remains nearly the same for strong liquids.
+The yielding transition for strong liquid (Fig. \ref{fig:1}(B)) occurs more or less at the same point irrespective of the degree of annealing, whereas for the most fragile liquid (Fig. \ref{fig:1}(E)), the yielding point increases very rapidly with increasing annealing for temperatures $T_p < T_{MCT}$.
+To highlight the changes in the yield strain qualitatively, we estimated the percentage changes in the yield point $\gamma_Y$ with respect to the critical yield point $\gamma_c$, and for $\rho = 0.681$, the percentage change in yield point is around $15\%$ whereas, for the fragile glass formers, the changes are as large as $35\%$.
+These results provide important insights into observations reported in previous studies, which we discuss below.}